devbisme/skidl/docsrc/pelicansite/content/pages/landing.md

 ![Schematic-based PCB design flow](images/schematic-process-flow.png)

-Here, you start off in a *schematic editor* (for KiCad, that's EESCHEMA) and draw a schematic.
-From that, EESCHEMA generates a *netlist file* that lists what components are used and how their pins are interconnected.
+Here, you start off in a *schematic editor* (for KiCad, that's Eeschema) and draw a schematic.
+From that, Eeschema generates a *netlist file* that lists what components are used and how their pins are interconnected.
 Then you'll use a *PCB layout tool* (like KiCad's PCBNEW) to arrange the part footprints and draw the wire traces that connect the pins as specified in the netlist.